 (for a complete list, please visit Justice Arts Coalition)

-Transformative Arts is the partnership between the California Department of Corrections and Rehabilitation and the California Arts Council.
+Arts in Corrections is the partnership between the California Department of Corrections and Rehabilitation and the California Arts Council.
 Its goals are to positively affect people who are incarcerated and promote social and emotional well-being, healing, and transformation within and beyond correctional institutions.

 The Justice Arts Coalition is a collective of teaching artists, advocates for the arts, and currently or previously incarcerated artists who utilize the arts to rethink justice.
 Their site provides an extensive list of justice arts-related resources.

-Peter Merts is a photographer for Transformative Arts programming, many of his photographs are featured here on the PAC website.
+Peter Merts is a photographer for Arts in Corrections programming, many of his photographs are featured here on the PAC website.
 He has documented many PAC events.
 Check out his website for his complete collection of work.